JvanKatwijk/qt-1090/README.md

 **qt-1090** is a variant of the popular Dump1090 program.
 The latter was designed  as a command line utility for RTLSDR devices.
-The qt-1090 version was created to allow the use of SDRplay devices, but it supports SDRplay devices, RTLSDR devices, HACKRF One, Lime devoces and the Adalm Pluto.
+The qt-1090 version was created to allow the use of SDRplay devices, but it supports SDRplay devices, RTLSDR devices, HACKRF One, Lime devoces, the Adalm Pluto and the sdrConnect framework.
 It is equipped  with a simple GUI.

 ![qt-1090 ](/qt-1090-1.png?raw=true)